colleenecash/Snag-AssociateWebEngineer-Assignment/README.md

 I initially wanted to have a collapsible feature that would display the applicant’s availability and answers to the questions provided, once a “see more” button/link was clicked, but I kept running into the same problem of the JavaScript string breaking and the wrong data iterating.
 See below for more information.
 I resorted to creating another table below the application listing table, that way the data is still accessible.

-I keep getting “undefined” as an output when trying to call the questions along with the answers from the .json file.
+~~I keep getting “undefined” as an output when trying to call the questions along with the answers from the .json file.~~ Corrected the problem by removing the extra brackets located in the JSON file around the question and answer data.

 In the availability section, initially I wanted to display the number output, 0, 1 and 2 as “Not Available” for 0, “AM” for 1 and “PM” for 2 but was unsuccessful.